Egypt announces criminal investigation of Mursi

 Egypt's crisis has raised fears over security in the lawless Sinai peninsula bordering Israel and the Palestinian Gaza Strip, where militants attack security forces checkpoints almost daily.

-The headline in the state-run Al Gomhuria newspaper read: "Sinai Purification Operation within Days", but a senior army officer, who asked not to be named, said an offensive against militants in the region was not imminent because security forces were focused on keeping the peace during political turmoil.

-(Additional reporting by Shadia Nasralla, Maggie Fick, Noah Browning and Omar Fahmy in Cairo and Yusri Mohamed in Ismailia; Writing by Peter Graff; Editing by Alistair Lyon)
+(Additional reporting by Shadia Nasralla, Maggie Fick, Noah Browning, Omar Fahmy, Edmund Blair and Mike Collett-White in Cairo, Yusri Mohamed in Ismailia and Arshad Mohammed in Washington; Writing by Peter Graff; Editing by Andrew Roche and Peter Cooney)